 - Shadow practicing dentists and volunteer at community health clinics.
 Ask practicing dentists:

-- What do the like about dentistry
+- What do they like about dentistry

-- What do they not like about dentistry
+- What do they dislike about dentistry

 - If they were able to do it all over, would they have selected dentistry as a career

 - Become involved in a research project.
 This project doesn’t have to be dentistry-related.
 Research is multi-faceted; basic science, clinical, public health, and educational research are a few categories that would involve projects in which you might be able to participate.
 Find an experience that helps you develop critical thinking skills.